Kwabena-Appiah/Webstack---Portfolio-Project/README.md

-#**Second Semester assignment**

-# Frendzy
+# Frendzy: A Community for Developers
-# Altschool Frontend Engineering- Project
+# Alx Frontend Engineering- Project

-This is Altschool second capstone project in second semester for Frontend school of engineering.
+This is  capstone project in for Frontend engineering.
 ## Table of contents

 - [Overview](#overview)